smith-sj/ottr/README.md

 ## Style Guide

 Ottr was created with ***The Ruby Style Guide*** by *Alex J. Murphy* in mind.
 The style guide contains best practices to help Ruby programmers write code that can be easily interpreted and maintained by other programmers.
-It was based off suggestions and feed back from the Ruby community as well as recources such as [***Programming Ruby***](https://pragprog.com/titles/ruby4/programming-ruby-1-9-2-0-4th-edition/) and [***The Ruby Programming Language***](https://www.amazon.com/Ruby-Programming-Language-David-Flanagan/dp/0596516177)
+It was based off suggestions and feed back from the Ruby community as well as resources such as [***Programming Ruby***](https://pragprog.com/titles/ruby4/programming-ruby-1-9-2-0-4th-edition/) and [***The Ruby Programming Language***](https://www.amazon.com/Ruby-Programming-Language-David-Flanagan/dp/0596516177)

 *source: https://github.com/rubocop/ruby-style-guide*

-Thanks to Murphy's code analyrzer and formatter, [***Rubocop***](https://github.com/rubocop/rubocop); following this style guide was easy.
+Thanks to Murphy's code analyzer and formatter, [***Rubocop***](https://github.com/rubocop/rubocop); following this style guide was easy.
 The formatter picked up most of my style violations and properly corrected them.

 *source: https://github.com/rubocop/rubocop*